arcus-azure/arcus/community/blog/2020-01-2019-a-year-of-many-changes/README.md

 - Content negotiation that only supports application/json
 - Open API documentation generation and UI *(only available locally, unless configured otherwise)*
 - A basic health endpoint with ASP.NET Core health checks & OpenAPI support
-- Default console logger, with capability to opt-in for Serilog
+- Default console logger, with the capability to opt-in for Serilog
 - Dockerfile

 However, if you don't like certain aspects you can still tweak the template based on your needs.